vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-This iOS app showcases work of current (and optionally former) members of photography clubs.
+This iOS app showcases work of members of photography clubs.
 It can thus serve as a permanent online exposition or gallery with selected work of the photographer.

 Version 1 of the app supported a _single_ photo club in Waalre in the Netherlands.